 3, Insulating pipes

-All cold pipes in the basement should be insulted with foam pipe.
+All cold pipes in the basement should be insulated with foam pipe.
 This reduces the amount of condensation water dripping to the basement floor.

 4, Plug gaps